AEDP® Institute Steering Committee

 Examples of sub committees that have been formed by the Steering Committee are:

-TeachAEDP Committee – evaluates faculty applications, seminar proposals and more.
+- Education Committee – evaluates faculty applications, seminar proposals and more.

-Read all about how the Steering Committee works here
+Read all about how the Steering Committee works here.

-Meet the Steering Committee
+Meet the Steering Committee Members

 Kari Gleiser, PhD Psychologist, New Hampshire USA